TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    **Inheritance:**

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement)
+   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a kundi statement)

    **Default:**